gaperez64/epad/README.md

   constraints, towards obtaining left-hand sides with all positive coefficients, and adding them as inequalities to then remove them via the method described above
-- [ ] A way of obtaining a finite representation of the module of the primitive polynomials of the left-hand sides
+- [X] A way of obtaining a finite representation of the module of the primitive polynomials of the left-hand sides.
+In short, (see Section C.1 from the extended version of the cited SODA paper) we get a finite spanning set of the module.
 - [ ] A way of checking whether a given system is increasing for a given (semantic) order over the variables, based on the representation above.
-  (NOTE: This should be as easy as checking whether all elements of the spanning set of the module have 0 in the entries larger than the leading variable of the LHS?)
+For this, we can check whether all elements of the spanning set are integer multiples of the given primitive polynomial (so compute the factor for one component, and check it's the same for all others, per element in the spanning set).
 - [ ] ...

 ## Dependencies